Ruooon/Chrome-spoofer-pro/README.md

-# Chrome Spoofer Pro: Advanced User-Agent Switcher
+# Chrome Spoofer Pro: Advanced User Agent Switcher

 **Short Description:**
 Instantly change your browser's User-Agent to test websites, view mobile layouts, and browse as any device or operating system with a single click.